Skip to main content

 • Cohort A: Two criteria are required; the site (school) and the school year, (but you can set as many criteria as you need).

-The default School Year Is set to "Current Enrollment".
+The default School Year Is set to "Current Enrollment."
 You can select a different school year from the drop down menu if needed.
-Current Enrollment refers to student groups.
+Select the dates for the current academic session if you wish to include students who were enrolled at any point during the year, as opposed to those currently enrolled.

 💡 Tip: We recommend changing the names of your cohorts so they are easily identifiable when you are looking at your data.
 Select the ellipsis to the right of the name and click Rename.